shinhugh/raytracer/README.md

 ## API

 The core C++ API provides:
-- Configuration of a scene, stored in a single object
+- Configuration of a scene (shapes, lights), stored in a single object

-- Configuration of a camera, stored in a single object
+- Configuration of a camera (view perspective), stored in a single object

 - Raytracing on a scene from the perspective of a camera